jonimoas/goMirror/README.md

         the maximum number of websocket endpoints to be created (default 5)

+  -maxspeed

+        if enabled, no threads sleep.
+Might make app and system unstable :)

 NOTE: if you want to rebuild the frontend, you need to use rice and the rice embed-go command.